dudugan/dudugan/README.md

 - 👋 Hi, I’m @dudugan
 - 👀 I’m interested in linguistics and the four As: animals, aliens, artificial intelligence, and ancient people.
-- 🖌️ I also love to write fiction, music, film analysis, and code, and I yearn to create story through every possible medium: video games, songwriting & film scores, spoken word, etc.
+- 🖌️ I also love to write long-form fiction, alternative rnb songs & film scores, and code.
-- 🌱 I’m currently learning how to stop analyzing everything.
-- 💞️ I’m looking to collaborate on whimsical digital physical web things.
-- 📫 Reach me at duzugan@gmail.com
+- 🌱 Check my website at [dudugan.github.io](url).
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...

 <!---
 dudugan/dudugan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.